stephweb/daw-php-validator/README.md

-## Verify if a specific error exists :
+## Verify if a specific error exists:

 ```php